-This recipe has 2 tbsp of olive oil and 2 tbsp brown sugar, this is where the 1 point per serving comes from.
+This recipe has 2 tablespoon of olive oil and 2 tablespoon brown sugar, this is where the 1 point per serving comes from.
 As an alternative, you could use cooking spray instead of the oil, coat the squash with cooking spray then stir in the seasonings, this would make 1 serving 0SP, 2 servings 1SP.
 The oil is the prefered method, it will roast in the oven better but the cooking spray will still work if you are looking to save points.

 Sweet and spicy roasted butternut squash

 - Preheat oven to 450F, line a large baking sheet with some foil.